code31415926535/govcs/Readme.md

 # Go Version Control System

+> NOTE: This repo is currently work in progress.
+Please check back in
+> a couple of days.

 This is an educational project with no practical purpose in mind.
 The primary goal here is to write a simple version control system.